Impact-Site-Verification: 85a12125-5860-4b7e-960f-d1d65fe37656

 Test both tools with this brief

-Run a matched brief in both tools to compare draft creation against edit-and-polish control.
+Run the same brief in both tools to compare presenter-led delivery against faster stock-scene production.

 Prompt